blueberrypineapple/data-wolf.github.io/_posts/2017-9-26-python-for-wolves.md

     77

-## Tuples
+## Tuples<a name="tuples"></a>
+Unlike Lists, Tuples have a pungent odor.
+Just kidding.
+Tuples are immutable unlike Lists :)
-Unlike Lists, tuples are immutable.
-You can trust that tuples never change and they can take strings, intergers, floats and even lists.
+You can trust that Tuples never change and they can take strings, intergers, floats and even lists.

 ```python